lif31up/encoder-only-transformer-adapter/README.md

 - **Dataset:** `IMDB` dataset, which contains 50,000 movie reviews labeled as positive or negative.
 - **Pretrained Model:** `bert-base-uncased`

-### ⭐ Knowledge Distillation
-With same context, we also compress the pre-trained BERT into distillBERT for the same task.

 ---
 ### Configuration
 `confing.py` contains the configuration settings for the model, including the number of heads, dimensions, learning rate, and other hyperparameters.